kantega/kson/readme.md

 That looks really neat.

-Lets use the model from the Lens example, and implement that using domain objects
+Let's use the model from the Lens example, and implement that using domain objects
 ```java
 public class EncodeExample {